Accessible PDF text transcripts are required for any audio used in FutureLearn courses.

 - Learners can watch videos on-the-go with the sound off and still follow along with subtitles

-Most importantly subtitles and transcripts also ensure that all content is accessible to learners who are deaf, hard of hearing, for whom English is an additional language, or have other disabilities.
+Most importantly, subtitles and transcripts also ensure that all content is accessible to learners who are deaf, hard of hearing, or have other difficulties with auditory processing, or for non-native English speakers.

 Subtitles appear in the lower third of the screen.
-When planning and producing video content ensure that important visual content is not going to be covered by where the subtitles will appear.
+When planning and producing video content ensure that important visual content is not going to be covered by where the subtitles will appear - this includes written content on slides and any subtitles you might choose to directly include when producing your video.
 Either keep the lower third section of your screen clear for subtitles or do not include subtitles for that specific section where possible.

 Always double-check video subtitles for accuracy.
-The Ai used within subtitle software has come a long way, but accents, speed of conversation, and background noise can lead to mistakes.
-This is distracting for learners.
+The AI used within subtitle software has come a long way, but accents, speed of conversation, and background noise can lead to mistakes.
+This is distracting for learners and can negatively impact their overall learning experience, which may then be reflected in reviews.

 FutureLearn works with a transcription company called 3Play, which offers discounted subtitling services.
 You can then download the VTT file to create your transcripts.